Scripter17/url-cleaner-site/README.md

 #[derive(Debug, Clone, PartialEq, Eq, Serialize, Deserialize)]
 pub struct CleaningError {
-    status: u16,
+    pub status: u16,
-    reason: Option<&'static str>
+    pub reason: Option<&'static str>
 }
 ```

 It is intended to be byte-for-byte identical to the equivalent invocation of URL Cleaner in JSON mode.
+This way if one wants to transition from URL Cleaner to URL Cleaner Site (or vice versa) there's very little code to change.